tamu-edu/scrollstats/ARCHITECTURE.md

 `scrollstats.ridge_metrics.calc_ridge_metrics.calculate_ridge_metrics()` is the
-main entry point for ridge metric calculation and makes use of the `DataExtractor` classes imported from `data_extractors.py`.
+main entry point for ridge metric calculation and makes use of the `DataExtractor` classes imported from `data_extractors.py` as well as `calc_ridge_amp()` from `ridge_amplitude.py`.

-As their names imply, the `BendDataExtractor`, `TransectDataExtractor`, and `RidgeDataExtractor` classes are responsible for the calculations and other data processing at the bend, transect, and ridge scale, respectively.

 `calculate_ridge_metrics()` takes the transects, ridges, ridge area raster, DEM, and packets (optional) as input and returns 2 `GeoDataFrame`s as output.

+1. rich_transects
+   - transect geometries with 1D arrays of the DEM and Ridge Area Raster data sampled along each transect.
+2. itx_metrics
-One is a `GeoDataFrame` of the intersection points of all input ridges and transects with the ridge metrics (amplitude, width, and spacing) as attributes, and the other is a `GeoDataFrame` of the transect geometries with 1D arrays of the DEM and Ridge Area Raster data sampled along each transect.
+   - intersection points of all input ridges and transects with the ridge metrics (amplitude, width, and spacing) as attributes

-To calculate these metrics, `calculate_ridge_metrics()` creates a `BendDataExtractor` instance and passes along all of the input vector and raster data.
+To calculate these metrics, `calculate_ridge_metrics()` creates a `BendDataExtractor` instance to orchestrate all calculations for the bend.
+The `BendDataExtractor` creates a `TransectDataExtractor` instance for each transect in the bend, and each `TransectDataExtractor` creates a `RidgeDataExtractor` instance for each intersection that transect has with a ridge.

-The `BendDataExtractor` has two methods, `calc_transect_metrics()` and `calc_itx_metrics()`, called in `__init__()`, to calculate metrics at their respective scales.
+The `BendDataExtractor` has two methods, `calc_transect_metrics()` and `calc_itx_metrics()`, called in `BendDataExtractor.__init__()`, to calculate the two `GeoDataFrame` outputs of `calculate_ridge_metrics()` listed above.

 `calc_transect_metrics()` takes a transect Polyline as input and samples the underlying Ridge Area Raster and DEM to create 1D numpy arrays representing ridge presence and ridge profile along the transect.
-These 1D arrays as well as other metrics are saved for each transect as a `GeoDataFrame` in `BendDataExtractor.rich_transects`.
+These 1D arrays as well as other metrics are saved for each transect as a `GeoDataFrame` in `BendDataExtractor.rich_transects` and returned as the `rich_transects` for `calculate_ridge_metrics()`.

 `calc_itx_metrics()` then iterates through `self.rich_transects`, and creates a `TransectDataExtractor` instance for each row.
-`TransectDataExtractor.__init__()` then executes a series of methods to process the 1D raster signals, assign transect IDs, and create the intersection points between ridges and transects.
-A 3-vertex transect substring is created for each intersection point (where possible) where the middle vertex is the given itx point and the first and third vertices are the itx points that proceed and follow the given itx point along the transect.
+`TransectDataExtractor.__init__()` then executes a series of methods to process the 1D raster signals, assign transect IDs, and create the intersection (hereafter 'itx') points between ridges and transects.

+A 3-vertex transect substring is created for each itx point along a transect.
+The middle vertex of this substring is the 'current' itx point and the first and third vertices are the itx points that proceed and follow the 'current' itx point along the transect.

-The vertices of these transect substrings are then stored in an instance variable `self.itx_gdf` (type:`GeoDataFrame`) of `TransectDataExtractor` along with other data required for ridge metric calculation such as the 1D array segments that correspond to the substring.
+The vertices of these transect substrings are then stored in the instance variable `self.itx_gdf` (type:`GeoDataFrame`) of `TransectDataExtractor` along with other data required for ridge metric calculation such as the 1D array segments that correspond to the substring.